 CKEditor has two solutions – CKEditor 4 and CKEditor 5.
 The latter one is equipped with a more modern toolkit and actively promoted by CKSource as a more innovative solution.
 CKEditor probably has the largest number of third-party proofreading tools – WebSpellChecker, Sapling AI, and ProWritingAid.

 WebSpellChecker has been a partner with CKSource for many years.
-In the scope of this partnership, our team developed the SCAYT plugin and WProofreader for CKEditor 5 and an integration for CKEditor 4.
+In the scope of this partnership, our team developed the SCAYT plugin and WProofreader for CKEditor 5 spell check and an integration for CKEditor 4.
 The SCAYT plugin comes in free and commercial versions.
 WProofreader is a commercial product with a free trial.

 BeyondGrammar by ProWritingAid allows you to quickly integrate grammar checking, spellchecking and style improvements into CKEditor.